gzachariadis/Python.Challenges/README.md

 │    │    └── ...
 │    │
 │    │
-│    └── README.md - Platform's Completed challenges indexed and grouped by difficulty/
+│    └── README.md - Challenges indexed and grouped by difficulty.
 │    │
 │    │
 ├── HackerRank/